NU Pavonis

 NU Pavonis (N-U, not "nu") is a variable star in the southern constellation of Pavo.
 With an apparent visual magnitude of about 5, it is a faint star but visible to the naked eye.
 The distance to NU Pav, as determined from its annual parallax shift of 6.9 mas as seen from Earth's orbit, is around 480 light years.
 It is moving closer with a heliocentric radial velocity of −10 km/s.

+It was designated Lambda^{2} Indi (λ^{2} Ind) by Nicolas Louis de Lacaille before its designation was dropped.